Jon Ginoli: Personal life

+Jon moved to Palm Springs, California from San Francisco in 2022.

 Other Work

 Along with Pansy Division, Ginoli was featured in the 1997 documentary film Queercore: A Punk-U-Mentary by Scott Treleaven; as an actor, in the 2002 comedy short Going West by Michael Mew; in the 2008 film Pansy Division: Life in a Gay Rock Band by Michael Carmona; and in the 2017 documentary film Queercore: How to Punk a Revolution directed by Yony Leyser.

 He authored the memoir Deflowered: My Life in Pansy Division, published in 2009.